Ph.D., Stony Brook University, 2007

 As a symbolic interactionist, Dr. Newmahr is primarily concerned with systems of meaning and meaning-making processes.
 Her work has re-conceptualized edgework from a feminist perspective by extending consideration to emotional risk-taking, and framed Renaissance Faires as erotic spaces.
 She is the co-editor of Selves, Symbols and Sexualities, an anthology of original, contemporary work theorizing sexuality from an interactionist perspective.
 She has also written on ethnographic methods; her interests in this area include field practices, inductive analysis and issues of subjectivity in ethnography.
 Most recently, as part of a larger conversation about challenges to ethnography in the current academic climate, she co-conceived and co-proposed “surrogate ethnography.”
 Dr. Newmahr earned her PhD at Stony Brook University (New York) in 2007.
-A keynote speaker in the U.S. and internationally, she served as Associate Editor of Symbolic Interaction from 2011-2016, and is currently on the editorial board of the Journal of Positive Sexuality.
+A keynote speaker in the U.S. and internationally, she served as Associate Editor of Symbolic Interaction from 2011-2016 and on the editorial board of the Journal of Positive Sexuality.
+This past summer she was elected to service as President of the Society for the Study of Symbolic Interaction in 2020.
 In 2013, she recieved Buffalo State's Presidential Award for the Promotion of Equity and Diversity.

 Back to Top

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.